 - NUIG Health Psychology Blog is from the School of Psychology of the National University of Ireland, Galway is a central hub of research in this area, with strong links to the Divisions of Health Psychology in both the Psychological Society of Ireland (PSI) and the British Psychological Society (BPS).

 - OU Psychology Blog is run by the School of Psychology of the Open University.
 It covers forensic psychology, counselling, and social psychology.

 - Psych Central claims to be the largest and oldest independent mental health social network.
 Since 1995, its award-winning website has been run by mental health professionals offering reliable, trusted information and over 250 support groups to consumers.

 - Psychology Today was first launched in 1967 and continues to thrive.
 On this site, they have gathered a group of renowned psychologists, academics, psychiatrists and writers to contribute their thoughts and ideas on what makes us tick.

-- Psychreg is the blog you are reading now.
+- Psychreg is the website you are reading now.
 Launched in 2014 as a directory, it soon evolved into publishing articles on psychology and mental health, hosting a podcast, and having its own open access publication.

 - PsyPost is a psychology and neuroscience news website dedicated to reporting the latest research on human behaviour, cognition, and society.

-- Scientific American has a page called Mind, which is dedicated to news and articles about psychology.
+- The Scientific American has a page called Mind, which is dedicated to news and articles about psychology.

 - Social Psychology Network is one of the largest sites devoted to psychological research and teaching.